Bell Atlantic 1996: Year in Review - Company Harvests Technology at Dawn of Competitive Era

 Clinton signed

-a historic bill that made sweeping and far-reaching changes
+into law a historic bill that made sweeping and far-reaching changes

 to